Billed vs. Collected Revenue: Closing the Cash Flow Gap

 What is a healthy DSO?

 Generally within 10 to 15 days of your standard terms.
-Net-30 terms with a 55-day DSO signal that collections need attention.
+Net-30 terms with a 55-day DSO signal that collections need attention and that the billed-to-collected gap is wide.

 How does AR automation reduce the gap?

-It delivers invoices promptly and follows up consistently.
-Monk goes further with context-aware outreach that is 24% more effective than dunning, accelerating payment.
+It delivers invoices promptly, follows up consistently, and applies cash accurately.
+Monk goes further with context-aware outreach that is 24% more effective than dunning and cash application at a 95% match rate, both of which accelerate payment and tighten the forecast.

 .avif)